ZeroDayArcade/wpa-password-cracking-with-pmkid/README.md

 ## How the script works

+We'll be going over how to obtain a PMKID from and AP in a seperate tutorial/repo with another short script and a WiFi adapter.
+You can also obtain a PMKID with <a href="https://github.com/ZerBea/hcxdumptool">hcxdumptool</a> or the <a href="https://github.com/risinek/esp32-wifi-penetration-tool">ESP32 Wi-Fi Penetration Tool</a>.

 This script (`crack_password.py`) does the password cracking that comes after the PMKID has been obtained from the Access Point.

-To generate a potential matching PMKID from a test password on the passwords list, the following steps are taken:
+To generate a potential matching PMKID with a test password from the passwords list, the following steps are taken:
 1. A PMK (Pairwise Master Key) is computed using a cryptographic function called PBKDF2 with the test password and SSID as inputs
 2. A PMKID is then computed with a function called HMAC-SHA1-128 using the computed PMK, the string "PMK Name", the Access Point MAC address, and the Client MAC address as inputs.

-In order to crack a password, crack_password.py simply loops through a list of likely passwords and does the above 2 steps with each test password until a matching PMKID is found.
-It is essentially a less sophisticated, single-threaded, CPU-based way of doing what hashcat does with mode 16800/22000 to crack WPA/WPA2 PSK passwords when a PMKID is known.
+In order to crack a password, `crack_password.py` simply loops through a list of likely passwords and does the above 2 steps with each test password until a matching PMKID is found.
+It is essentially a less sophisticated, CPU-based way of doing something similar to what hashcat does with a dictionary attack in hash mode 22000 with a known PMKID.

-Note that this is for demonstration purposes, and not a particularly effective way of cracking WiFi passwords given it's slow speed.
-Most of the time you'd want to use *much* bigger lists, a faster language and more sophisticated parallel processing techniques.
-Still, I'm hoping this can get you started building your own cracking tools from the ground up.
 Personally, I like to have short and simple code examples to build off of, or to port to other languages.
 All of the code, including the PDKDF2 implementation that I grabbed from Stefano Palazzo's <a href="https://github.com/sfstpala/python3-pbkdf2/blob/master/pbkdf2.py">example</a> uses only standard python libraries.
-Other than comments/license info, there's only ~65 total lines of python over both .py files, and without print statements, spaces, and formatting it's closer to ~35.
+Other than comments/license info, there's only ~65 total lines of python over both .py files, and without print statements and spaces it's closer to ~35.

 ## Options